tcwangshiqi-columbia/Neurify/README.md

 ./network_test 0 models/conv.nnet
 ```

+Please check network.c to see the detailed descriptions of optional input parameters.

+Note that there are two different modes of Neurify.
+One is regular mode.
+It will return (1) the input is verified safe, (2) verified unsafe by locating concrete adversarial examples, (3) time out.
+One can preset the MAX_DEPTH to adjust the timeout threshold.
+The second mode is CHECK_ADV_MODE.
+It will do a breath-first search with shallow MAX_DEPTH aiming to locate the adversarial examples quickly.
+Compared to the regular mode, it can find the concrete adversarial examples in a much faster way, but no verification for safety can be provided under this mode.
+Therefore, it's recommended to first run the CHECK_ADV_MODE quickly.
+If no adversarial examples can be located for the specific input, then we can use the regular mode with large MAX_DEPTH to verify its safety.

 ### Properties

+One can customized their own properties, models and inputs.
+The whole project is updated and merged into file "general" such that people can easily customize Neurify for their own purpose.
+To customize, one needs to update (1) the input loading function in nnet.c, (2) property checking functions in split.c, and (3) input ranges of the safety property in network.c.

-Here are the property list that Neurify already supported.
+Here are the property list that Neurify can supported.
 0: MNIST L-infinite norm; 54: MNIST L-1 norm; 55: MNIST brightness; 101: Drebin; 500: DAVE L-infinite norm; 504: DAVE L-1 norm; 505: DAVE brightness; 510: DAVE contrast.

 * The MNIST properties are defined as the classfier will not misclassify the given images bounded by L-1, L-2 and L-infinite.
 * The DAVE properties are defined as the classifier will predict correct steering angle (e.g., variance from original angle is less than 30 degree).
 * The Drebin properties are defined as the classifier will still detect malware applications in terms of how many features are allowed to be given.
 * The ACAS Xu properties are reported and defined in ReluVal.
 One can find them in Appendix A.

 ### Convolutional Model Experiments

-The test on MNIST or DAVE models can be easily ran with commands.
+The test on MNIST can be easily ran with commands.
 Here is an example:

 ```
-cd convolutional
+cd general
 ./network_test 0 models/conv_madry.nnet
-./network_test 500 models/dave_small.nnet
 ```

 ### Drebin Model Experiments